An International Competitive Biennial Exhibit of Contemporary Watercolor *

 The nature of the media itself represents a delicate and dictatorial transparency, fluidity, and a potential for expressive spontaneity.
 This not only makes it an ideal vehicle for visual art, but also one of training, intensity, philosophy, and play for any who practice it.
 Where an artist can easily dominate other painting media, forcing a will through viscous layers into a work of art like taming a wild horse, with watercolor there is dialog, compromise, and undeniable forthrightness.
 In this way the artist practicing watercolor works with a tiger in the room.

-This exhibit has no predefined expectation for type or style of work to be considered or selected.
+This exhibit has no defined expectation for type, subject, or style of work to be considered or selected.
 Submissions can range from the most traditional to the most conceptual or experimental.
 The only criteria is that works must feature watercolor, gouache, ink wash, or other similar painting media as their primary (but not exclusive) media.

 AQUACHROME will be presented alongside the concurrent PAINTED BIENNIAL* (a companion exhibit of works of painting).